Transformation-Based Models of Video Sequences: Model

 The affine transform predictor is used to predict the affine transforms between the last input frame and the next frame in the sequence.
 A schematic illustration of the system is shown in fig.~\ref{model}.
 It receives as input the affine transforms between pairs of adjacent frames, as produced by the affine transform extractor described in the previous section.
 Each transform is arranged in a grid of size $6 \times n \times n$, where $n$ is the number of patches in a row/column and $6$ is the number of parameters of each affine transform.
 Therefore, if four frames are used to initialize the model, the actual input consists of $18$ maps of size $n \times n$, which are the concatenation of ${A_{t-2}, A_{t-1}, A_t}$, where $A_t$ is the collection of patch affine transforms between frame at time $t-1$ and $t$.

 The model consists of a multi-layer convolutional network without any pooling.
 The network is the composition of convolutional layers with ReLU non-linearity, computing a component-wise thresholding as in $v = \max(0, u)$.
-We learn the parameters in the filters of the convolutional layers by min\textbf{i}mizing the mean squared error between the output of the network and the target transforms.
+We learn the parameters in the filters of the convolutional layers by minimizing the mean squared error between the output of the network and the target transforms.
 Notice that we do not add any regularization to the model.
 In particular, we rely on the convolutional structure of the model to smooth out predictions at nearby spatial locations.